ageekinportland/titanium_documentation/source/en/orientation.md

 </code>

-# Changing Device Orientation Programatically
+# Changing Device Orientation Programmatically

-There are two main ways of changing the device orientation: by modifying Ti.UI global value and limiting the number of supported orientations for a given window object.
+There are two ways of changing the device orientation in JavaScript.
+One can modify Ti.UI global value or limit the number of supported orientations for a given window object.

 ## Changing the global orientation

-First, you can change it directly by updating the value of Ti.UI.orientation property with the appropriate orientation constant
+First, you can change it directly by updating the value of Ti.UI.orientation property with the appropriate orientation constant:

 <code class="javascript">
 	Ti.UI.orientation = Ti.UI.PORTRAIT;
 </code>

 This approach is recommended if you need to permanently change device orientation and stick to it.
-In fact, you can do the same using *orientation* section of the *tiapp.xml* file, as described in the first section of the article.
-This will be even more preferable, since will allow some flexibility to support both left/right landscape orientations (or normal and upside down portrait), so user would be able to flip the device in his hands.

-For temporal orientation changes we recommend to use the second option:
+You can accomplish the same thing using the *orientation* section of the *tiapp.xml* file (for iOS).

-## Limiting supported orientation modes for a given windows
+## Limiting supported orientation modes for a given window

-You can limit allowed orientation for the given Window object.
-Then device will go into the desired orientation whenever the window is opened on the screen
+You can limit allowed orientations for a `Window` object.
+Then device will go into the desired orientation whenever the window is opened:

 <code class="javascript">
 	var win = Ti.UI.createWindow({